Degree type(s): Master's

-More than 40 million Americans ages 12 and older—or about 1 in 7 people—have addiction involving nicotine, alcohol, or other drugs.* In the addiction counseling track of the M.S. in Counseling program, you will learn to provide treatment and guidance to individuals, groups, and families, affected by addictive behaviors.
+More than 40 million Americans ages 12 and older—or about 1 in 7 people—have addiction involving nicotine, alcohol, or other drugs.* In the addiction counseling concentration of the M.S. in Counseling program, you will learn to provide treatment and guidance to individuals, groups, and families, affected by addictive behaviors.

 With a master’s degree in counseling, focus in addiction counseling, you will be prepared to lead in clinical and direct practice in a variety of mental health, education, and human services settings.

 The master’s degree in counseling is offered as an evening program at the University of Mary’s satellite campus locations in downtown Bismarck and Fargo, North Dakota.

 Addiction Counseling Program Highlights

 Graduate counseling classes at the University of Mary meet two nights per week and are taught in seminar style, allowing for student participation and discussion.
 Graduates of the master’s program are prepared for professional credentialing and licensure as a Licensed Master Addiction Counselor (LMAC) in North Dakota.

 - Classes meet two nights per week, enabling you to continue working while earning your master’s degree in counseling.

 - Complete your master’s degree in counseling in as little as 20 months while continuing to work.

 - Gain hands-on practice in the field of addiction counseling through coursework, practicum, and an internship that is completed in a training site approved by the North Dakota Board of Addiction Counseling Examiners.

 - Work closely in small classes with faculty who bring professional counseling experience to their classrooms.